-You don't have to stick with one type of paving for your patios and paths: in our garden centre we have lots of different types of material so you can mix and match.
+You don't have to stick with one type of paving for your patios and paths: at Lakeside we have lots of different types of material so you can mix and match.

 Break up an expanse of sandstone by edging slabs with contrasting red brick, or put rows of sets between paving slabs to enjoy the natural, textured look of stone while keeping a smooth surface to walk on.